 The Hepatitis B Vaccine.
 The Hepatitis B virus is transmitted by blood, by sex, or through childbirth when mothers are carriers.
 When transmitted during childbirth, the resulting disease in newborns is so severe, that the vaccine is given to all newborns to protect them from any potential transmission at birth.
 Many mothers do not know they are carriers, so women are generally tested for it during pregnancy.
 If your test came back negative, your baby's risk is very low.
 Of course the test is not 100% accurate, which is why the recommendation is for all babies to get the vaccine.
 But no intervention is without potential risks, either, so even though there are no known worrisome reactions, many parents with normal Hepatitis B tests have chosen to postpone the vaccine until a later date.
 This is generally safe as long as you are not high risk.
 Do not delay this vaccine if: positive, high risk or unknown Hepatitis B status of the mother, or close family contact (caregiver) with Hepatitis B.

 The antibacterial eye ointment.
 Prior to this, the number one cause of blindness in the newborn period was eye infection from chlamydia or gonorrhea contracted through childbirth.
 These bacteria are more common than you might think because women can be silent carriers.
 Nowadays, most women are tested during pregnancy.
 If you are negative, the chance of an eye infection in your newborn is very low.
 It’s not zero, though — tests are never 100%, and there are other bacteria that can cause eye infections, too.
 Fortunately, it's not an oral antibiotic, it's more like putting ointment on a wound.
 Some people may tell you not to do it because it interferes with bonding due to blurring the infants vision.
 This is not true - infants can’t see a thing when they're born, so blurring their vision is not possible.
 However, it is an intervention, and no intervention is without risk.
 The medicine can (rarely) irritate their eyes, and can reduce some of the healthy bacteria that they get from the vaginal canal, though it will quickly be repopulated.
 These risks are very minor compared to blindness, but blindness is extremely rare when your tests are negative, so just think about which risk you are most comfortable with.
-If you're not sure what to do, I would generally recommend following the standard of care, which is to do the ointment.
+Whenever you’re not sure what you prefer, it’s usually good practice to follow the standard of care, which in this case is to do the ointment.
 And if you opt out, let’s watch your infant closely to make sure there are no signs of eye infection developing, so we can treat at the first sign.